 Learn the key differences between .js and .mjs files in Node.js and how they impact module resolution and code execution.

-JavaScript has seen the rise of different module systems, leading to different file extensions like .js
+JavaScript has seen the rise of different module systems, leading to different file extensions like .js, .mjs, and .cjs.
+Here's a breakdown:

 1. The Era Before Modules: